-This course is designed to give students a foundation in the writing process.
-At the college level, this process includes prewriting, research, note taking, drafting, revising, editing, and proofreading.
-Therefore, incremental assignments are required before submitting final essays.
-Students will receive feedback on these initial assignments and are expected to make revisions based on the feedback provided.
-Revision is not merely looking for spelling and grammar errors; it is a process by which students adhere to feedback provided and examine their main ideas, evidence, and analysis.
-This may require students to add, delete, change and/or reorganize their writing.
+This course continues building on skills learned in ENC 1101 with a focus on literature.
+Students should have experience and knowledge of the writing process (prewriting, reading, note taking, drafting, revision, editing, and proofreading) based on their completion of ENC 1101.
+Students are expected to work through the process and revise their work as needed.
+Revision is not merely looking for spelling and grammar errors; it is a process by which the student adheres to feedback provided and examines his/her main ideas, evidence, and analysis.
+This may require the student to add, delete, change and/or reorganize his/her writing.
 It requires critical thinking skills, time, and effort.
-This practice must take place in order for students to develop as writers, to become proficient at the college level, and ultimately to pass this course.
+This practice must take place for students to develop as writers and to become proficient at the college level.